-Keywords: Leafhopper, Whitefly, Okra crop, Abiotic factors,Temperature,Relative humidity, Ladybird beetle (Menochilus sexmaculatus),Correlation analysis
+Keywords: Leafhopper, Whitefly, Okra, Abiotic factors, , Ladybird beetle Correlation

 1. INTRODUCTION

 Okra (Abelmoschus esculentus), also known as lady's finger or bhindi, is a vital summer vegetable in India, belonging to the Malvaceae family (Tindall, 1983).
 It is rich in vitamins, minerals, amino acids, and proteins, with its seeds providing edible oil (Berry et al., 1988).
 The mucilage of okra has diverse practical uses (Qayyum, 1990; Mithal, 2006).
 Grown widely in tropical and subtropical regions like India, Nigeria, Pakistan, and Ghana, it thrives in various environmental conditions and is a significant kharif crop (Ghosh & Jana, 2022).
 India is the leading producer, cultivating 548.95 thousand hectares, yielding 7,157.64 thousand metric tons (MT) with an average productivity of 13.04 MT per hectare (Anon., 2023).